The New York State Capitol in Albany is seen on June...

 WHAT NEWSDAY FOUND

-• A commission will soon decide if state legislators, the governor and other statewide elected officials should get pay raises to their salaries.
+• A commission soon will decide if state legislators, the governor and other statewide elected officials should get pay raises to their salaries.

 • The review by the state Commission on Legislative, Judicial, & Executive Compensation is required by law every four years after general elections.